thehydroimpulse/gossiper/README.md

 [Rust](http://www.rust-lang.org/) is Mozilla's new systems programming language that focuses on safety, concurrency and practicality.
 It doesn't have GC (but you *can* have task-local GC!); it's also in the same realm as C++, but without many of the issues and complexities.

 I believe Rust is perfect for distributed systems which are highly performant and fault tolerant.
+When talking about IO, most languages have (say C, C++, etc...) have support for native threads (pthreads, for example).
+However, there have been newer languages that support more elaborate concurrency primitives in the form of green threads (Go, for example).
+But there's an obvious trade-off here.
+You either have native threads *or* green threads.
+Systems built in these languages are locked to that implementation.

+Rust, on the other hand, doesn't have this limitation.
+It ships with a single API for managing tasks (akin to threads), but, it has two separate implementations: green and native.
+This allows someone to build systems without picking either of them.
+The user gets to pick based on which crate they bundle.

 ## Getting Started